jdaw1/placemat/Documentation/document.md

 If printing a page to the underside of acetate, the page would need to be mirrored.
 For this there are `MirrorPages…` parameters, arrays of Booleans, of the same length as the similarly named `PageOrdering…` parameters.
-(Added to code in September 2009; as of June 2021 never used live.)
+(Added to code in September 2009; as of August 2021 never used live.)

 ### Suppressing pages